Why We Still Fight Over Social Media and Content Marketing

 DECEMBER 10, 2012

-Or better (in my definition): finding what they are looking for.
-A few reasons behind it: the changing behavior of people when preparing to buy, less trust, decreasing impact of interruption, disgust of marketing BS and monologues, media proliferation, etc. Marketing is not about social media.
-It isn’t combining channels such as social media and email.
-Great.
+A few reasons behind it: the changing behavior of people when preparing to buy, less trust, decreasing impact of interruption, disgust of marketing BS and monologues, media proliferation, etc. Along with social media marketing, these sets of tactics and strategies all helped stress the fact we should look more at what people want, decision processes, value, influence, conversation and so on.

 On Twitter and real life: some love and some tips #socialsong